 - Smart About the Presidents (Smart About History) by Jon Bueller

 All of these holidays are fun in their own way, and of course, can be educational!
 This is where ahem…I come in.
 I LOVED making this February unit because I wanted to include all of these holidays.
 In doing so, I also learned more about some of these holidays.
 I wasn’t too educated about Chinese New Year and it was really cool to learn about this holiday.
-Because this unit is SO BIG, I have made it available for purchase in several ways!
+Because this unit is SO BIG,

 I lived in the midwest for the first decade or so of my life, but have spent the vast majority of my life in Arizona.
 Therefore, things like daylight savings time and a groundhog being the ultimate mix of Miss Cleo and Al Roker that predicates winter is not my forte.
 However, there are SO many cute things you can do on this holiday to celebrate it because it actually does include quite an array of concepts!